kostaschikis/KostasXikis/README.md

-### Hi there 👋

-Here are some ideas to get you started:
+# Hi, I'm Kostas 👋💻

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on this README
 - 🌱 I’m currently learning DevOps
 - 💬 Ask me about anything
 - 📫 How to reach me: kostaschikis@gmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I am also a music producer and i love Hardstyle